chuckmuda/File_Manager/README.md

 connect.php:

-  Database configs are empty for public viewing.
   Establishes the PDO connection to the hosted database.

 view_data.php: